Hero Image

 Your Role in the Research

-As a participant, you become part of an ongoing scientific effort to understand how climate change is influencing Acadia National Park.
+As a participant scientist, you become part of an ongoing research effort to understand how climate change is influencing Acadia National Park.
 The observations you collect contribute to long-term monitoring projects that extend far beyond a single field season.
-Whether documenting marine prey in coastal forests, helping identify wildlife captured on camera or monitoring rare plant populations, your work supports datasets that scientists use to track ecological change over time.
+Whether documenting marine prey in coastal forests, helping to identify wildlife captured on camera, or monitoring rare plant populations, your work helps build datasets that scientists use to track ecological change over time.
 In 2024 alone, Earthwatch travelers contributed more than 6,200 hours of research and training, helping scientists collect data that would otherwise be difficult to gather at this scale.

 Life in the Field

 Research takes place in coastal forests, rocky shorelines, mountain summits and coastal barrens.
-Approximately half of the mornings focus on Earthwatch research activities, while the remainder begin with recreational excursions that offer opportunities to experience Acadia's landscapes, wildlife and local history.
+Approximately half our mornings focus on Earthwatch research activities, while the remainder start with recreational excursions to experience Acadia's landscapes, wildlife and local history.
 Lunch is often enjoyed outdoors near research sites before an afternoon of continued fieldwork, data collection or presentations from scientists involved in the project.
 Evenings alternate between meals at Schoodic Institute and visits to local restaurants.
-After dinner, guests can relax on campus, explore the shoreline or take advantage of the Schoodic Peninsula's exceptional dark skies for stargazing.
+After dinner, guests can relax on the institute campus, explore the shoreline, or take advantage of the Schoodic Peninsula's exceptional dark skies for stargazing.

 Field Conditions